KianHm/KianHm/README.md

 # 💫 About Me:
-Hi there 👋 Hello, I am Kian.
+Hi there 👋, I am Kian.
 I am a student pursuing Computer Science at the University of Texas at Dallas. <br>My primary focus is on learning coding languages and software skills.
 I love technology and I follow them. <br>Also, I am minoring in Film Studies.
 I enjoy playing the guitar and video games and playing sports.

 ## 🌐 Socials: